BLAKE ADAMS SHOULD BE OUR NEXT COLLIER COUNTY JUDGE.

 Personal integrity is defined as having an inherent conviction to stand against things that are unethical or corrupt by adhering to a code of values.
 Those with personal integrity do the right thing even when it’s inconvenient or unacknowledged.
 A person with great personal integrity is needed to uphold the law and make decisions that impact the people and organizations in Collier County.
 Blake Adams is a man of great personal integrity.

 Blake grew up in a small, Missouri town about seventy miles southwest of St. Louis on I-44.
 Blake was raised in a Christian family that fostered his Midwestern values.
 Blake was taught to abide by the Golden Rule; shun vices such as greed, lying, and envy; and respect other people’s faith, beliefs, and traditions.
-Although Blake left the Midwest for Collier County more than eight years ago, his values and beliefs haven’t changed.
+Although Blake left the Midwest for Collier County nine years ago, his values and beliefs haven’t changed.
 Those that know Blake, both professionally and personally, describe him as honest, independent, practical, hard-working, neighborly, tolerant, forthright, dedicated, and persistent.
 Blake continually demonstrates personal integrity by treating clients, opposing counsel, witnesses, and court personnel with dignity, civility, and respect while still obtaining favorable results; defending the Constitutional rights of the citizens of Collier County; and tirelessly working to improve the lives of clients, colleagues, and neighbors through his profession as well as through organizations to which he belongs or volunteers.

 As our next Collier County Judge, Blake Adams will uphold the values that were instilled in him and unfailingly conduct himself with great personal integrity both on and off the bench.